External Storage - Google Cloud Storage

 External Storage / Google Cloud Storage

-In order to access and generate Google Developer Keys you must have "Interoperability" enabled.
+To access and generate Google Developer Keys you must have "Interoperability" enabled.

 To do so, open the Cloud Storage Settings page in the Google Cloud Platform Console and select Interoperability tab.
 Than, if you have not set up interoperability before, click "Enable interoperability access" and than "Create a new key".